Limiting Your Sarcasm

 It seems sarcasm is everywhere.
 Sarcasm lives in the workplace, in politics and our social lives.

 I have to admit; I’m a recovering sarcastic myself.
-I say I’m “recovering” because in my earlier career and social life, I did use sarcasm a lot and at a certain point I began to feel that I used it as a shield not to reveal too much of myself or my true feelings.
+I say I’m “recovering” because in my earlier career and social life, I did use sarcasm a lot.
+At a certain point I began to feel that I used it as a shield not to reveal too much of myself or my true feelings.

 It’s been a long process to wean myself and my tongue has many bite marks from the times I stopped myself from throwing out a zinger.
 But I feel my speeches and training sessions, as well as my personal relationships, are much more authentic since I’ve made this transition.
 Yeah, right.
 (Sorry, I slipped.)